benmvp/slides/2017/reactconf/react-esnext.md

 NOTES:
 - Want to just focus on this one method in top-level App container component
 - Handles submission of the form via AJAX (w/ optimistic updates)
-- Because of time constraints already has some ES6: class syntax, `let`, etc.
+- Because of time constraints already has some ES6: class syntax, `let`, object literal, shorthand, etc.
 - Uses `concat` to maintain immutability when adding `newComment`
 - Uses jQuery to make AJAX call
 - Ugly use of `.bind()` in callbacks